 As you aim to win the championship and become the best in Japan in your first year in office, what goals do you want to achieve?

-Manager Saburo: "Speaking of fielder, I'd like to see their on-base percentage increase.
-There are players who have a low batting average but a high on-base percentage.
-When you look at the stats of batters on our team and other teams, their on-base percentage is overwhelmingly low.
-We're looking for OPS, but I think on-base percentage can be improved even without hitting.
-I think that's a matter of skill.
-Getting on base more often, base running the bases well, and scoring runs with fewer hits.
-I'd like to see them become like that.
-I really want to win by hitting, but I don't think it will work out that way.
-How can we score runs when we can't hit?
-It's not a risk hedge, but I'm thinking about that."
+Manager Saburo: "Speaking of fielder, I'd like them to improve their on-base percentage.
+There are players with low batting averages but high on-base percentages.
+When you look at the stats of our batters compared to other teams, the on-base percentage is overwhelmingly low.
+We're aiming for OPS, but I think on-base percentage is something that can be improved even without hitting well.
+I think that's a skill.
+I hope they can get on base more often, run the base running well, and score runs with fewer hits.
+Ideally, we'd like to win by outhitting the opponent, but I don't think it will go that smoothly.
+So, we're thinking about how to score runs when we can't hit.
+It's not exactly risk hedging, but we're thinking about that."

 What are your expectations from the newly appointed first-team coaching staff?

-Manager Saburo previously said that Coach Matsuyama is very familiar with baseball of the legendary coach Akira Ogi.
-What is Ogi's baseball?
+Manager Saburo previously mentioned that Coach Matsuyama is very familiar with baseball of the legendary manager Akira Ogi.
+What exactly is Ogi's baseball?

-Manager Saburo: "Ogi is truly a great manager.
-The same goes for Bobby Valentine, but I don't know Hara (Tatsunori), Ogi, or Nomura (Katsuya) personally, but I've read a lot of books and heard a lot from them, and I'm hoping to pick out the good parts and make something of my own.
-Matsuyama has been asking me a lot of questions about Ogi since he was still playing, about what he looked at and what data he considered particularly important, so I'm thinking of consulting with the analysts about that and getting some of that information.
-Ogi was my first year as manager Orix Buffaloes.
-I often went out to eat with Taguchi and Ichiro, so I thought we had a pretty good relationship, even though it was just my first year.
-I'm already imitating him in that regard."
+Manager Saburo: "Ogi-san is certainly a great manager.
+Like Bobby Valentine, I don't know Hara (Tatsunori), Ogi-san, or Nomura (Katsuya) personally, but I've read a lot of books and heard a lot of things from them, and I'm hoping to pick out the good parts and make something of my own.
+I've heard a lot about Ogi-san from Matsuyama-san since I was an active player, and I've heard things like what he looked at and what kind of data he particularly emphasized, so I'm thinking of consulting with analysts and getting some of that kind of material.
+Ogi-san was the manager Orix Buffaloes in my first year.
+I often went out to eat with Taguchi-san and Ichiro-san, so even though it was my first year, I thought he had a pretty good relationship with them.
+I'm already trying to emulate that."

 After contract renewal negotiations last year, Taneichi revealed his desire to try his hand at the majors in the future.